 - Should you stay in the same industry or look at new verticals?

-- Should you stay in pure brand management or venture into a subject-matter expert type roles?
+- Should you stay in pure brand management or venture into a subject-matter expert type role?

 - How long do you want to keep working?

-- Do you stay an employee or do you take this moment to leap out on your own?
+- Do you stay an employee or take this moment to leap out on your own?

-1. Within your current company, how high up do you think you can go?
+1. How high up do you think you can go within your current company?

 2. Should you stay in the same industry or look at new verticals?